 Recap: Alcohol and Heart Health

-It’s clear that excessive drinking creates a multitude of heart health risks.
-In addition, some groups of people are at-risk for problems even when they consume alcohol in smaller amounts.
+Excessive drinking creates a multitude of heart health risks.
+Also, some groups of people are at-risk for problems even when they consume alcohol in smaller amounts.
 Examples of these groups include:

 - People already affected by heart failure